myonic Designation System for Ball Bearings

 Important Note:

-The higher the demands placed on the bearings, the more important it is to strictly adhere to these recommendations.
+The higher the demands placed on the bearings, the more strictly these recommendations must be observed.
 Even finger oils can affect the performance and service life of high-precision bearings.

 myonic ISO Certifications

-myonic holds the following international certifications, ensuring product quality and environmental management meet the highest standards:
+myonic holds the following international certifications, ensuring that product quality and environmental management meet the highest standards:

 ISO 9001:2015